 - Cognitive skills and critical thinking: Graduates will have developed advanced critical thinking and problem solving skills applicable to a range of strategy practices and security environments.

 - Communication and adaptive skills: Graduates will be able to communicate complex ideas to a range of audiences, undertake both independent and collaborative enquiry, apply technical skills and be adaptive learners and practitioners.

 - Global outlook: Graduates will gain an awareness of local and global dimensions of the management of armed conflict.

-Students undertaking the Master of Special Operations are required to take 8 courses (48 UOC) comprising 24 UOC of core courses, with the remaining courses selected in any combination from the elective courses listed below.
+Students undertaking the Master of Special Operations are required to take 8 courses (48 UOC) comprising 24 UOC of core courses, with the remaining courses selected in any combination from the elective courses.

 The core courses will normally be offered annually or at least every two years; the elective courses will be offered on an opportunity basis.